uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 ![download a GitHub repo as zip file](https://uwetom.github.io/media-production-worksheets/wk15-using-external-data/images/download-repo.png)

-Add the file called SimpleJSON.cs to your Scripts folder.
+Add / drag the file called SimpleJSON.cs to your Scripts folder.
 Do not add any of the other files.

 ## Set up the virtual testing environment for AR